arwhyte/xcaliper-docs/caliperxapi.md

 ```

 #### Statement `object` processing
 Likewise, various xAPI vocabularies define Activity types for use when the object of a Statement is an "Activity" rather than an `Agent`, `Group`, `Substatement` or `Statement Reference`.
 Despite the confusing nomenclature an xAPI `Activity` is equivalent to a Caliper `Entity`.
-Each xAPI Activity type is provisioned with a required `id` (type = IRI) and optional `objectType` (type = string of value "Activity") and `definition` object.
+Each xAPI Activity type is provisioned with a required `id` of type IRI and optional `objectType` (type = string of value "Activity") and `definition` object.
 The `definition` or "Activity Definition Object" provides additional recommended and optional metadata about the Activity (see xAPI spec [2.4.4.1](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#2441-when-the-objecttype-is-activity)).

 The Rustici TinCan registry defines 110 Activity Types drawn principally from Rustici, W3C Activity Streams 1.0, and ADL.
 A small set of additional verbs are drawn from a variety of commercial providers including Brindleway, HT2 Labs (Curatr), RISC and Andrew Downes among others.
 In addition, W3C Activity Streams 2.0 defines 8 Core types, 5 Actor types, 12 Object types, and 1 Link Type.